jf-Lindberg/jf-Lindberg/README.md

-👋 Hi, I’m @jf-Lindberg.
+👋 Hi, I’m @jf-Lindberg here on GitHub - in real life you can call me Filip (or as some of my friends do, Dr. Phil.)

 I am currently studying Software Engineering with a focus on Web Development at Blekinge Tekniska Högskola in Sweden.
 I am currently studying HTML/CSS, PHP, SQL and Python.